OnionIoT/wdb40/README.md

 Making moving between networks super easy!

-The wdb40 tool consists of two parts:
+The wdb40 tool consists of several parts:
 * `wdb40tool`, a C++ binary
 * `wdb40`, a bash script
+* `wdb40setup`, a script to manage saved networks on the Omega

 The `wdb40tool` does all of the heavy lifting in changing configurations, reading info, and interacting with the hardware.

 The `wdb40` script runs chunks of the C++ binary in sequences.
 This is the program with which users will interact.

+The `wdb40setup` script interacts with `/etc/config/wireless` to add, edit, or remove configured networks to the Omega.

-Both are described below.
+All are described below.